papivot/k8s-operations/Moving to Distroless.md

 ## Alpine build

-The following Dockerfile was used to build an Alpine based Docker image -
+The following standard Dockerfile was used to build an Alpine based Docker image -
 ```shell
 FROM alpine:latest
 RUN apk update \